CONE-MT/MindMerger/README.md

-# MergeMinds
+# MindMerger

-MergeMinds is a new method for multilingual reasoning, which merges LLMs with the external language understanding capabilities from multilingual models to boost the multilingual reasoning performance.
+MindMerger is a new method for multilingual reasoning, which merges LLMs with the external language understanding capabilities from multilingual models to boost the multilingual reasoning performance.
 A two-step training scheme is introduced to first train to embeded the external capabilities into LLMs and then train the collaborative utilization of the external capabilities and the built-in capabilities in LLMs.